Talus fractures may be treated in a cast or surgery may be recommended.

 Surgical Treatment: For a majority of patients, surgical treatment is the correct form of treatment.
 The goal of surgery is to restore the size and shape of the talus.
 Sometimes this is a problem as the multiple fragments of bone are like putting together the pieces of a difficult puzzle.

-When the bone has several larges pieces your surgeon will perform open reduction and internal fixation (ORIF).
+If the bone has several larges pieces your surgeon may perform open reduction and internal fixation (ORIF).
 The procedure involves making a cut on the outside of your foot and placing a metal plate and/or screws to hold the bones together until healing occurs.
 The procedure allows for maximal recovery of the inward and outward motion of the foot.